M0nkeyDrag0n/postinstallscript/README.md

-# postinstallscript
+# Post Install Script(s)
-Just learning and creating post install bash script for my builds...will upgrade to a real post installation script later on.
+Welcome to my little learning project for bash scripting.
+The goal of this exercise is to create a useful bash script that can be deployed to all my linux builds, regardless of distribution.
+A rudimentary menu will be part of the script along with a somwhat dynamic feel.